Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: From Unified Formalisms To Exhaustive Algebras

 \subsubsection{Extensions to local and commutant algebras}

-With this mapping to the (generalized) SM formalism, the target space $\mT$ that is being embedded into the spectrum of $H_{\GI}$ is spanned by the singlets of the group $G$.
-These group singlets are also the singlets of the algebra $\tmA = \lgen \{T_a\} \rgen$, which is a bond algebra if its generators are chosen to be strictly local operators.
+With this mapping to the (generalized) SM formalism, all of the exhaustive algebra results of Secs.~\ref{subsubsec:SMexhaustive} and \ref{subsubsec:SMnature} go through here.
+The target space $\mT$ here is spanned by the singlets of the group $G$, which are also the singlets of the bond algebra $\tmA = \lgen \{T_a\} \rgen$.
 The families of Hamiltonians with these singlets as eigenstates can be constructed in direct analogy with the SM formalism, e.g., the algebra $\tmA_{\GI} = \lgen \{O_a T_a \}\rgen$ is the analog of $\tmA_{\SM}$ and leaves the singlets degenerate while breaking symmetries of $\tmA$, and $\mA_{\GI} = \lgen \{O_a T_a\}, H_0 \rgen$ is the analog of $\mA_{\SM}$ and lifts (some of) the degeneracies of the singlets.
-We expect that for sufficiently general $O_a$, these algebras provide an exhaustive description of all Hamiltonians with singlets of $G$ as eigenstates, and all of the exhaustive algebra results of Sec.~\ref{subsubsec:SMexhaustive} go through here.
-Hence either $\tmA_{\GI}$ or $\mA_{\GI}$ could be an example of $\mA_{\scar}$ of Sec.~\ref{subsec:QMBSfamilies}.
-We now comment on a few aspects of this construction.
-First, the group singlets of $G$ are by definition only one set of degenerate singlets of the algebra $\tmA$, in particular the ones that are all annihilated by all the $T_a$'s.
-As with the SM formalism, we can generalize the construction to include singlets of $\tmA$ that satisfy $T_a\ket{\psi} = t_a \ket{\psi}$ by substituting $T_a \rightarrow T_a - t_a$ in the GI construction.
-While the states embedded this way are not ``group-invariant" in the original sense, they are still invariant under the action of elements of $G$ up to an overall phase.
-Second, note that the interpretation of these states as being group-invariant or singlets of $\tmA$ is not necessary for characterizing the final algebra $\tmA_{\GI}$.
+Further, we can also apply Lemma~\ref{lem:smsuf} to show that as long as $T_a$'s are strictly local operators, we can construct algebras that provide an exhaustive description of all Hamiltonians with singlets of $G$ as eigenstates.
+Similar to the SM formalism, Hamiltonians of $H_{\GI}$ are linear combinations of a Type I operator in $\tmA_{\GI}$ and a lifting operator, whereas the most general Hamiltonian with these group singlets as eigenstates could be a Type II operator in $\tmA_{\GI}$ and a lifting operator.
+Note that the interpretation of these states as being group-invariant or singlets of $\tmA$ is not necessary for characterizing the final algebra $\tmA_{\GI}$.
 In fact, multiple choices of the group $G$ or the pre-bond algebra $\tmA$ can have the same set of singlets (e.g., see \#2 and \#3a, \#3b in Tab.~II in \cite{moudgalya2022from}), and all such pre-algebras would give rise to the same $\mA_{\GI}$ under the construction discussed above.
 Nevertheless, starting from ``well-known" pre-bond algebras, e.g., any of the algebras discussed in \cite{moudgalya2022from}, provides a convenient route to construct the final bond algebra of interest.
-Finally, the group-invariant interpretation illustrates several non-trivial features of QMBS, as emphasized in \cite{pakrouski2020many}.
-Note that $\tmA$ is generated by the generators of a Lie group, hence the unitary representations of the group $G$ are in the algebra $\tmA$.
-Further, since the QMBS are singlets of $\tmA$, their projectors are a part of its commutant $\tmC$, and hence they commute with elements of $\tmA$.
-In particular, this means that the QMBS projectors, and hence the states themselves, are ``symmetric" under the group $G$.
-For example, as discussed in \cite{pakrouski2020many}, several QMBS that have group-invariant interpretations (e.g., the tower of $\eta$-pairing states in the Hubbard model~\cite{mark2020eta, moudgalya2020eta}) are invariant (i.e., symmetric [understood more generally to include cases with very specific sign factors under the action of the symmetry operations]) under the permutation of sites, since the permutation group is a subgroup of $G$ in those cases.
-As we will show with the help of examples in Sec.~\ref{sec:scarexamples}, the presence of the permutation group within a bond algebra for QMBS does not require parent Lie group structure and occurs much more generally, hence the commutant language is also useful in generalizing key ideas from the GI approach.